gc-cloud/E71Project/README.md

 #### There is evidence that you are building your product test-first.
 There is at least 1 BDD / A-TDD test in your test suite, and it passes.
 There are at least 10 unit tests in your test suite, and they all pass.
 11.0 pts

-#### Your team conducts an in-class Sprint Review.
+#### Your team conducts a Sprint Review.
 1.0 pts

-#### - Your Product Owner explains your product's far vision and near vision.
-You use big visible information radiators (e.g., posters or a slide deck) to facilitate your stakeholders' ability to follow along.
-3.0 pts

-#### - Your PO describes your stakeholders and user personas.
-You use big visible information radiators (e.g., posters or a slide deck) to facilitate your stakeholders' ability to follow along.
-5.0 pts

-#### - Your Development Team demonstrates your product increment.
-You demonstrate each product backlog item that you completed.
-You use big visible information radiators (e.g., your sprint backlog with details of the user stories) to facilitate your stakeholders' ability to follow along.
-3.0 pts

 #### - Your product increment is working software.
 1.0 pts

-#### - Your PO solicits feedback from your stakeholders (using class attendees as stand-ins).
-You ask them what they would like the next product increment to contain, now that they've seen this increment.
+#### - - At least one stakeholder attends your sprint review.
 You revise your product backlog based on the feedback you receive.
-3.0 pts
+2.0 pts

 #### - Your PO shares future plans for your product.
 1.0 pts